Anthony's nightjar: Distribution and habitat

 Anthony's nightjar is found in coastal western Ecuador into northern Peru.
 It is generally sedentary but may make small movements in response to rains.
 It inhabits arid open woodlands, grasslands, and shrublands.
 In elevation it ranges from sea level to 800 m.

 Behavior

 Anthony's nightjar is active from dusk to dawn.
 It roosts on the ground during the day and is usually solitary.

 Feeding

 Though Anthony's nightjar is active throughout the night, it does most of its foraging at dusk and in early evening.
 It captures its insect prey in flight or by sallying from a branch.
 It tends to forage over open or semi-open areas.

 Breeding

 The breeding season of Anthony's nightjar has not been defined, though it appears to be concentrated between December and March and be tied to rainfall.
-It lays its single egg on the ground atop leaf litter.
+It lays its clutch of one to two eggs on the ground atop leaf litter.